+WordCamps are a great way to learn new skills which help us to help small businesses with their websites.
 Mike and I had a very enjoyable (and educational time) at WordCamp Bristol at the weekend – a whole weekend of talks and activities for WordPress geeks like us.
 There were some great people there, and the organisers did a wonderful job.
 Held at The Watershed on Bristol Harbour, it was interesting to watch all the activity on the water whilst taking in all the latest developments in Search Engine Optimisation, Google Analytics, CLI, Twig, Hosting etc. We attend events like these a couple of times a year to keep our knowledge up to date.
-They are also a great way to learn new skills which help us to help small businesses with their websites.

 The importance of being an all-rounder

-The benefits of having a web developer that can help with all aspects of your website
+The benefits of having a single web developer that can help with all aspects of your website

 Understanding your business